Curry: Warriors maintain focus while Durant recovers - News 12 Now

-CHICAGO (AP) — As tough as it was to lose Kevin Durant to a leg injury, the Golden State Warriors were breathing a little easier.
-After all, they expect their superstar forward will return this season.
+CHICAGO (AP) — Coach Steve Kerr was bracing for the worst after Kevin Durant injured his left leg.
+Instead, he and the Golden State Warriors were breathing a little easier on Thursday.

+They expect their superstar forward to return — and perhaps during the regular season.
+And that sure beats the alternative.

+“At first, we thought he was done for the year,” Kerr said.
+“The second prognosis was way better than the first.
+Just given that sequence, I think he’s feeling a lot better about things now than he was at first.”

 Durant is scheduled to be re-evaluated in a month.
 That would leave about two weeks remaining in the regular season if he is ready to return then.
 The playoffs start in mid-April.